-We measure and monitor the liquidity profile of the investment portfolios taking into account the profile of the investor base for our products and services and their reasonable liquidity expectations based on the information provided in the prospectus, the investment policy documents and in marketing communications, including the relative size of investments and the redemption terms offered.
+We measure and monitor the liquidity profile of the investment portfolios, taking into account the profile of the investor base for our products and services and reasonable investor expectations on liquidity based on the information provided in the prospectus, the investment policy documents and in marketing communications, including the relative size of investments and the redemption terms offered.

-We maintain limits for the liquidity or illiquidity of the portfolios we manage, consistent with the underlying obligations and redemption policy communicated.
+We maintain limits for the liquidity of the portfolios we manage, consistent with the underlying obligations and redemption policy communicated.
 We monitor compliance with those limits and where they are exceeded or likely to be exceeded, we determine the required (or necessary) course of action.